tylerstanczak/CP4I-Multus/README.md

 chroot /host
 ```

-3. Check the network adapter name
+3. Check the name of the second network adapter
 ```bash
 ip a
 ```